uvsmtid/cygwin-offline/readme.md

 Make sure to use right credentials for authentication (if required) - proxy setup may be selective about allowed content per user.

+Unfortunately, there is [no known way][8] to provide username and password for proxy authentication to Cygwin installer.
+This makes it difficult to run update task automatically (e.g. in continuous integration platform) behind proxy _with_ authentication.

 ## Changelog ##

 *   `v1.0.0`